-The contract analytical laboratories that perform the analyses of environmental samples from the ORR environmental monitoring programs are required to have documented QA/QC programs, well-trained and qualified staff, and appropriately maintained equipment and facilities.
-Approved analytical methodologies employing good laboratory and measurement control practices are used routinely to ensure analytical reliability.
-The analytical laboratories conduct extensive internal QC programs, participate in several external QA programs, and use statistics to evaluate and continuously improve performance.
+The contract analytical laboratories that perform the analyses of environmental samples from the ORR environmental monitoring programs are required to have documented QA/QC programs, well-trained and qualified staff, and appropriately maintained equipment and facilities and applicable certifications.
+The analytical laboratories conduct extensive internal QC programs, participate in external QA programs, and use statistics to evaluate and continuously improve performance.